asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/PJSIP-Configuration-Sections-and-Relationships.md

 ```

-### **AOR**
+### AOR

 (provided by module: res_pjsip)

 A primary feature of AOR objects (Address of Record) is to tell Asterisk where an endpoint can be contacted.
 Without an associated AOR section, an endpoint cannot be contacted.
 AOR objects also store associations to mailboxes for MWI requests and other data that might relate to the whole group of contacts such as expiration and qualify settings.

-When Asterisk receives an inbound registration, it'll look to match against available AORs.
+Contact information can be provided one of two ways:

+/// define
+Statically

+- A `contact` parameter that contains a SIP URI can be added to an AOR.

+Dynamically

-**Registrations:** The name of the AOR section must match the user portion of the SIP URI in the "To:" header of the inbound SIP registration.
+- A remote user agent can send a SIP REGISTER request to Asterisk that contains a Contact URI.
+In this case, the name of the AOR section must match the user portion of the SIP URI in the "To:" header of the inbound SIP registration.
 That will usually be the "user name" set in your hard or soft phones configuration.

+EXAMPLE BASIC CONFIGURATION

-EXAMPLE BASIC CONFIGURATIONFirst, we have a configuration where you are expecting the SIP User Agent (likely a phone) to register against the AOR.
+First, we have a configuration where you are expecting the SIP User Agent (likely a phone) to register against the AOR.
 In this case, the contact objects will be created automatically.
 We limit the maximum contact creation to 1.
 We could do 10 if we wanted up to 10 SIP User Agents to be able to register against it.

 ```
 [6001]